Preums/Hackaton1/readme.md

 ### Objectives
 * Fetch an api providing the charachters list
 * load available charachters from this api
-* create a fight game between to heros
+* create a fight game between two heroes

 My main contribution is the fight system